-4 Other Components of FCOJ Return Variation
+5 Other Components of FCOJ Return Variation

-The results of Sections 2 and 3 demonstrate three important results: (i) there is large variation in FCOJ futures returns consistent with theory, i.e., around freezing temperatures, (ii) the relation between FCOJ futures returns and temperature conforms to theory, being nonlinear and convex at temperatures around 32 degrees and below, and (iii) other information, such as forecasts, have an important (though difficult to measure) impact on FCOJ futures returns.
+The results of Sections 3 and 4 demonstrate three important results: (i) there is large variation in FCOJ futures returns consistent with theory, i.e., around freezing temperatures, (ii) the relation between FCOJ futures returns and temperature conforms to theory, being nonlinear and convex at temperatures around 32 degrees and below, and (iii) other information, such as forecasts, have an important (though difficult to measure) impact on FCOJ futures returns.

 We can use these results to better understand the sources of return variation of FCOJ futures returns.
 Consider Table 4A, which decomposes the variance of FCOJ returns by season.
-Approximately 50% of all the variance comes in winter months, 20% in fall months, and the remaining 30% is shared equally between spring and summer months.
-To the extent we can explain almost 35% of the variance in the winter months with the simple model (and more using forecast data), the winter variation reduces to the baseline FCOJ futures return variation of the other months.
-Moreover, freezing temperature observations represent only 4.3% of winter months, but they account for almost two-thirds of winter return variance.
+Approximately 50% of all the variance occurs in winter months, 20% in fall months, and the remaining 30% is shared equally between spring and summer months.
+Moreover, days with freezing temperatures represent only 4.3% of winter days, but they account for almost two-thirds of winter return variance.
 In fact, they represent only 1% of all the observations yet capture one-third of all return variance!

-Given our empirical results, there is no puzzle about the relation between temperature and FCOJ futures returns; it conforms to exactly what one would expect.
 Ideally, we would like to be able to explain the remaining return variation, but the thesis of this paper is that, in general, econometricians do not do a good job of modeling complex relations, especially in the absence of strong and reliable theory.
-We are no different in this respect.
-In fact, we would argue that as a profession, we sometimes have trouble modeling and interpreting simple relations (e.g., consider the aforementioned behavioral literature).
 Nevertheless, even without knowing the true model, it is possible to show that the underlying economics in the FCOJ futures market may be working rationally with respect to some other important factors.
-We leave to other research issues related to (i) the microstructure of this market, (ii) the stochastic convenience yield of futures, and (iii) the demand for FCOJ, although these factors may certainly be important.
+We leave to other research issues related to (i) the microstructure of this market, (ii) the stochastic convenience yield, and (iii) the demand for FCOJ, although these factors may certainly be important.
 Instead, we focus on FCOJ-specific supply-based factors, namely (i) news about Florida FCOJ production, and (ii) news about Brazil's FCOJ production.
 We provide some rudimentary evidence that these factors may also play an important role in FCOJ futures pricing.